SKocur/Image-Cipher/README.md

 ## Usage:
 1. Find a photo to use for encryption.
-2. Enter name of that file.
+2. Enter name of that photo.
 3. Enter text to encrypt.
-4. Click "Encypt".
+4. Click "Encrypt".
 5. Enjoy!

 #### To decrypt text from image: